interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

 - `INACTIVE`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
 On success, transition to `Ready`.
-On failure, transition to `Refunding`.
+On failure, transition to `Cancelled`.
 - `READY`: Awaiting user approval.
 Approval is automatic if `intent.autoApprove` is set.
 Once approved, transitions to `Funding`.
 - `FUNDING`: Money from the user's main account is moved to the payment account to reserve it.
 On success, transition to `Sending`.
 - `SENDING`: Stream payment from the payment account to the destination.
-- `REFUNDING`: Transitions to `Cancelled`/`Completed` once leftover reserved money is refunded to the user's main account.
 - `CANCELLED`: The payment failed.
 (Though some money may have been delivered).
 Requoting transitions to `Inactive`.
 - `COMPLETED`: Successful completion.